 There are potentially many ways to reduce the risk of coastal storm damages.
 In order to fully scope out the various alternatives, and ensure that the alternatives being evaluated address the critical needs of the project, an Interagency Reformulation Group (IRG) was assembled.
-The IRG consisted of representatives from the New York District, New York State, the cooperating agencies (National Park Service [NPS] and U.S. Fish and Wildlife Service [USFWS]), as well as representatives from National Marine Fisheries, and the Environmental Protection Agency.
+The IRG consisted of representatives from the New York District, New York State, the cooperating agencies (National Park Service [NPS] and U.S. Fish and Wildlife Service [USFWS]), as well as representatives from the National Marine Fisheries Service (NMFS), and the U.S. Environmental Protection Agency (USEPA).
 An initial step in the process of developing potential alternatives was to develop a Vision Statement for the project.
 This Vision Statement provides a foundation upon which potential alternatives could be considered.
 In its current form, the Vision Statement has been coordinated with project stakeholders, and within the New York District, and has been established as the approach for moving forward to address storm damages.
-The Corps and DOI have entered into an MOU in July 2014 in which both parties committed to finalizing the FIMP report, which is consistent with the Vision Statement.
-The Corps, NYS and DOI agreed to use the public and agency review process to finalize a plan that is mutually acceptable to the Secretary of the Army and Secretary of the Interior (2016 GRR appendix L).
+The USACE and DOI entered into an MOU in July 2014 in which both parties committed to finalizing the FIMP report, which is consistent with the Vision Statement.
+The USACE, NYS and DOI agreed to use the public and agency review process to finalize a plan that is mutually acceptable to the Secretary of the Army and Secretary of the Interior (GRR Appendix L [USACE 2020]).